ungaro/aleo-workshop/unit-1/4-create-and-test-your-token.md

 ```
 program token_jimito.aleo {
-    // Step one: define your token record
+    // The `Token` record datatype.
     record Token {
-        // The token owner, any record must be defined with the `owner` field.
+        // The token owner.
         owner: address,
-        // Token balance of the user.
+        // The token amount.
-        balance: u64,
+        amount: u64,
     }

-    // Step two: define the mint function
+    // The `mint` function initializes a new record with the
+    // specified number of tokens assigned to the caller.
     transition mint(amount: u64) -> Token {
         return Token {
             owner: self.caller,
-            balance: amount,
+            amount: amount,
         };
     }

-    // Step three: define the transfer function
+    // The `transfer` function sends the specified number of tokens
+    // to the receiver from the provided token record.
     transition transfer(token: Token, to: address, amount: u64) -> (Token, Token) {
         // Checks the given token record has sufficient balance.
         // This `sub` operation is safe, and the proof will fail
         // if an overflow occurs.
-        // `difference` holds the change amount to be returned to the sender.
+        // `difference` holds the change amount to be returned to sender.
-        let difference: u64 = token.balance - amount;
+        let difference: u64 = token.amount - amount;

         // Produce a token record with the change amount for the sender.
         let remaining: Token = Token {
             owner: token.owner,
-            balance: difference,
+            amount: difference,
         };

         // Produce a token record for the specified receiver.
         let transferred: Token = Token {
             owner: to,
-            balance: amount,
+            amount: amount,
         };

         // Output the sender's change record and the receiver's record.
         return (remaining, transferred);
+    }

+    transition balance_of(owner_balance: Token) -> u64 {
+        let amount_balance: u64 = owner_balance.amount;
+        let minimun: u64 = 0u64;
+        let return_balance:u64 = 0u64;
+        if amount_balance >= minimun{
+            return_balance = amount_balance;
+        }
+        return return_balance;
     }
 }
 ```